 Check out this preview of the groundbreaking on WSET.

 Students have consistently said that renovating the existing student center, built in 1968, is at the top of their capital improvement wish list.
 President Kenneth R. Garren has focused much of his time and energy on building a new student center.

-“As Lynchburg College’s president for the past eleven years, I’ve seen a positive correlation between increases in student enrollment and major building projects,” Dr. Garren said.
+“As University of Lynchburg’s president for the past eleven years, I’ve seen a positive correlation between increases in student enrollment and major building projects,” Dr. Garren said.
 “Schewel Hall and Shellenberger Field are excellent examples.
 I’m very excited about the possibilities this project will offer our students.”